 College students, if you think you should put off taking the CPA exam for a few years, think again!

-Like many certifications and degrees, the certified public accountant (CPA) designation is so much more than just letters after a name or a piece of paper you can frame.
+Like many certifications and degrees, the CPA is so much more than just letters after a name or a piece of paper you can frame.
 It’s a marker of your competence and knowledge set, your ticket to professional success.
 Passing the exam is not easy, but the payoffs are enormous: Not only can you earn a progressively higher CPA salary, but you will also open more doors to career advancement.

 College is the perfect time to prepare for and take this rigorous exam.
-I can offer 11 reasons why college students should start working toward the CPA exam now and take it within a year or two of graduation.
-Here are the first five reasons, and I’ll share another six in an upcoming blog post.
+I can offer 11 reasons why students should start working toward the CPA exam now and take it within a year or two of graduation.
+Here are the 11 reasons:

 1. You can take advantage of school resources